-Notice: The Fourth General Plan Amendment (GPA) Batch is no longer scheduled to be heard by the Board of Supervisors on October 31, 2018 and is now scheduled to be heard by the Board of Supervisors on December 12, 2018.
+Notice: The Fourth General Plan Amendment (GPA) Batch is no longer scheduled to be heard by the Board of Supervisors on October 31, 2018 or December 12, 2018.
+The next General Plan Amendment Batch is anticipated to be heard in 2019.

 General Plan Amendment Batching